m1llen1um/practical-cryptography-for-developers-book/more-cryptographic-concepts.md

 ### Counter-based One-Time Password algorithm (COTP)

 The HTOP function contains an internal counter.
-In order bout parties to authenticate each other, they have to keep in sync their counters.
-Each time when HOTP was requested to generate an **auth_code** the counter iterates.
+In order for parties to successfully authenticate each other they have to keep their counters in sync.
+Each time HOTP is requested to generate an **auth_code** the counter increments.

 ### Time-based One-Time Password Algorithm (TOTP)